glennlopez/DIGI-2224/README.md

 DIGI-2224
 ---------

 This is a version control repo for the <u>DIGI-2224 course offered at Red River College</u>.
 It is intended to document my progress with VHDL programming.
-You may download, review, or comment on the code for reference.
-Answers to assignments can be found in the <a href"https://github.com/glennlopez/DIGI-2224/wiki">Wiki</a> i've created.
+You may download, review, or comment on the code for reference. **Answers/guide to assignments** can be found in the <a href"https://github.com/glennlopez/DIGI-2224/wiki">Wiki</a> i've created.

 If you are looking for my own projects concerning VHDL, you can check out my <a href="https://github.com/glennlopez/AlteraMax.Playground">AlteraMax.Playground</a> sandbox.